 You will actively learn science through hands-on training and how to use appropriate techniques and technologies in labs and two required internships.
 Small class sizes and faculty advisement also enhance the learning experience.

 You will also be well prepared for careers or for graduate school.
 Recent graduates have been hired immediately after graduation by Ecology and Environment, U.S. Army Corps of Engineers and Alaskan Observers.
-While others attend graduate schools including SUNY at Buffalo, Buffalo State College and Miami University (Ohio).
+While others attend graduate schools including SUNY at Stony Brook, SUNY at Buffalo, Buffalo State College, Florida Atlantic University, University of Rochester, University of Southern Mississippi, and Syracuse University.

 The major gives you theoretical and applied knowledge in the environmental sciences such as: